 Do you remember that time when you were completely immersed in what you were doing?

-You lost perception of time, sucked in for long hours, deeply focused, and joyous at the same time.
+You lost your perception of time, sucked in for long hours, deeply focused, and joyous at the same time.

-I bet you have experienced flow state at least once in your life.
+I bet you have experienced a flow state at least once in your life.
 It could have happened when you were doing intense intellectual work, painting, dancing, or doing sports.
 The term flow is so ubiquitous in modern positive psychology that it hardly needs to be introduced.
 It’s also highly sought after.
 Taking your brain to the next level, combining joy and supreme productivity.
-Who wouldn’t want that!
+Who wouldn’t want that?

 Theory of joy